tendermint/spec/spec/consensus/proposer-based-timestamp/pbts-algorithm_002_draft.md

 ## Timely Proposals

 PBTS introduces a new requirement for a process to accept a proposal: the proposal must be `timely`.
-It is a temporal requirement, associated to a couple of synchronous assumptions regarding the behavior of processes and the network.
+It is a temporal requirement, associated to a couple of synchrony (that is, timing) assumptions regarding the behavior of processes and the network.

 The evaluation of the `timely` requirement requires comparing the proposal's sending time with the proposal's receiving time.
 As these two time values can be read from different clocks, at different processes, we need to assume that processes' clocks are synchronized.